-Sometimes it is important to do a reality check.
-This can be a sobering exercise but it can be helpful to simply take a cold hard look at the data that runs your business.
+Sometimes, it is important to do a reality check.
+This can be a sobering exercise but it can be helpful to take a cold hard look at the data that runs your business.

-Gather as much information as you can and look at trends and facts about revenues, product sales, and customer satisfaction.
+Gather as much information as possible and look at trends and facts about revenues, product sales, and customer satisfaction.